yell/boltzmann-machines/README.md

 Also, you can download additional data (fine-tuned models' predictions, fine-tuned weights, means and standard deviations for datasets for examples [#3](#3-dbm-cifar-10-naïve-script-notebook), [#4](#4-dbm-cifar-10-script-notebook)) using `data/fetch_additional_data.sh`

 ## TeX notes
-Check also my supplementary [notes](tex/notes.pdf) with some historical outlines, derivations, additional experiments and observations etc.
+Check also my supplementary [notes](tex/notes.pdf) with some historical outlines, theory, derivations, observations etc.

 ## How to install
 By default, the following commands install (among others) **tensorflow-gpu~=1.3.0**.
 If you want to install tensorflow without GPU support, replace corresponding line in [requirements.txt](requirements.txt).
 If you have already tensorflow installed, comment that line.